fgui/fgui.github.io/tryton/hy.md

       res)))
 ```

+### hello-history
-## Extending hello to support history
+Extending hello to support history

 [hello-history](https://github.com/fgui/hy-tryton-hello_history)

+### hello-active
-## Extending hello to support active
+Extending hello to support active

 [hello-active](https://github.com/fgui/hy-tryton-hello_active)

+### hello-company-prefix
-## Extenging hello to add a company field.
+Extenging hello to add a company field.
 Prefix field diferent for each company - multi-company

 [hello-company-prefix post 4.4 with MultiValue](https://github.com/fgui/hy-tryton-hello_company_prefix)

 [hello-company-prefix pre 4.4 with Prototype](https://github.com/fgui/hy-tryton-hello_company_prefix/tree/4.0)

-## Motto multi-company
+### motto
+Testing multi-company.
+The model instances are only visible for the users of the company.
+The model has a field company which will be filter by using a rule.

 [motto](https://github.com/fgui/hy-tryton-motto)